open-contracting-extensions/ocds_finance_extension/README.md

 # Financing extension

+Adds fields to disclose the financing of the whole process and its individual contracts.

 Sometimes, particularly in the case of Public Private Partnerships, contracts are financed using a range of instruments, including loans, grants, share issues and so-on.

-The financing extension provides a space to declare:

-- the finance planned for the procedure
-- the finance arranged for a contract

-This is respectively declared within the `planning.budget` and `contracts` sections.
 This information can be updated over the lifetime of the contract.

-The finance building block includes:

-* **Title** and **Description** - for providing summary information about the finance
-* **Financing Party** - an organization reference to the id and name of an organization listed in the main parties array.
-* **Finance Type** - an entry from a FinanceType codelist
-* **Finance Category** - an entry from a Finance Category codelist
-* **Step in arrangements** and **Exchange rate guarantee** flags, to indicate whether either apply to this finance
-* **Repayment Frequency** - to give an indication of likely repayments
-* **Period** - a start, end date and/or duration for the finance
-* **interestRate** - an object consisting of:
-  * **base** - a constant such as 0.1, or a known rate such as LIBOR
-  * **margin** - the component added to this base to give the rate
-  * **fixed** - a boolean for whether the rate is fixed or variable
-  * **notes** - space to provide more information on the rate

-This allows modelling of rates such as "LIBOR+1%".

 ## Legal context